Loisel/colorview2d/README.txt

   sudo easy_install --upgrade colorview2d

+ Note that some packages like wx or numpy can not be installed via the python package index.
+Please install these packages via the package manager that is shipped with your linux distribution.

  If everything works out nicely, you can start the program via

    colorview2d [-f | --file filename] [--columns columns] [-c | --cv2d config_file]

  where you can specify the filename of the datafile and which columns you want to read in, or, alternatively, a cv2d config file.

-3.3.2015 Alois Dirnaichner
+16.6.2015 Alois Dirnaichner